SamBaker101/PATT_MK0/docs/MK0/MK0_debrief.md

 For the X-axis I opted to have the verticle rods sit inside the frame.
 This choice was made to simplify the brackets used to hold these rods.
 Additionally since I was using composite panels I ended up having to make the X carriage and brackets larger than expected which blocks some of the X travel.

 The Y-axis has similar issues with the size of it's brackets but also could be corrected by placing the bearings closer together so that the bed could hang over these brackets further.
+This is a double edged fix though as it could impact the stability of the bed.

 This is also the reason I am using a plain glass panel as a print surface.
 I purchased a removable build plate which I will be using for future iterations but it does not fit on the current build.

 ### Z-Endstop Relocation
 In my initial design I had the Z-Endstop at the top of the axis.
 When testing I found it was very difficult to get a consisting starting position on prints.
 To mitigate this I moved the endstop to the bottom.

-The major difference here is that when the endstop is at the top you can configure the starting position via software.
+The major difference here is that when the endstop is at the top you can configure the starting position via software, telling the axis how far to move from it's home position.
 Now the endstop would need to be physically moved to adjust the height from the build plate.

 This may be less of an issue in future builds where the frame and axis have less slop.
-In all likelyhood I will eventually switch to a bed probe of some kind so I am not to concerned about this going forward.
+In all likelyhood though, I will eventually switch to a bed probe of some kind in future builds.
+That means I am not too concerned about this change going forward.

 ### Bed Leveling Issues
 My bed leveling mechanism consists of 2 panels.
 The lower panel holds the bearing and has a bolt in each corner.
 These four bolts are placed from below facing up with a nut placed loosely on them. tightening or loosening the nut adjusts how much of the bolt stands above the plate while the remainder of the bolt hangs below.